5 essential things to know about Missouri mechanics liens

 Equipment lessors, however, may only file a mechanics lien on commercial properties where the claim is greater than $5000.

 Also note that on owner-occupied residential projects of 4 units or less, only parties with a direct contract with the property owner may file a mechanics lien.
 This restriction may be lifted if the property owner has signed a consent of owner document allowing mechanics liens for unpaid subcontractors and suppliers.

 Most Missouri mechanics liens must be filed within 6 months

 In Missouri, a mechanics lien must be filed within 6 months after the last day of services or materials were provided.
 This date is crucial to the rights of the project participant.
-The lien should be filed with the recorder of deeds in the county where the property is located.
+The lien should be filed with the clerk of the circuit court in the county where the property is located.

 Note again, however, that the rules are different for an equipment lessor.
 An equipment lessor only has 60 days from the date on which the last piece of equipment was removed from the property to file a mechanics lien.